szczyglis-dev/ultimate-chain-parser/README.md

 # Loggers

-You can use included Loggers or write your own.
-The package includes 3 different Loggers:
+You can use the included loggers or write your own.
+The package includes three different loggers:

-**ArrayLogger**  -- logs everything to PHP array
+**ArrayLogger** — logs everything to a PHP array

-**ConsoleLogger** -- logs output to CLI console
+**ConsoleLogger** — logs output to the CLI console

-**PsrLogger** -- stores logs in file using Monolog Logger
+**PsrLogger** — stores logs in a file using Monolog Logger

-### Usage:
+### Usage
 ```php
 <?php